-11. In Pathfinder Open evaluations, how is the "gender balance among work package leaders" criterion applied when prioritising proposals with the same final score?
+11. In the Pathfinder Open evaluations, how do you apply the "gender balance amongst work package leaders" criterion when prioritising proposals with the same final score?

 Applicants must include information about the gender of their work package leaders in the application form (part B, table 3.1a - list of work packages).
 This information will be used to calculate the gender balance criterion.
-Proposals with a more balanced composition in terms of gender of work package leaders will be assigned priority.
+Proposals with a more balanced composition in terms of gender of work package leaders get priority.

-Work packages for which the gender of the work package leader is not clearly indicated will be counted as contributing to the gender which is already most represented.
-Work package leaders who are leading more than one work package will be counted only once.
-Proposals in which the information on the gender of work package leaders is entirely missing will be considered as not demonstrating gender balance.
+Work packages for which the gender of the work package leader is not clearly indicated will be counted as contributing to the gender which is already mostly represented.
+Work package leaders which are leading more than one work package will be counted only once.
+Proposals where the information on the gender of work package leaders is entirely missing will be considered as not having gender balance.

-12. In Pathfinder Open evaluations, how is the "number of Member States and Associated Countries" criterion applied when prioritising proposals with the same final score?
+12. In the Pathfinder Open evaluations, how do you apply the "number of Member States and Associated Countries" criterion when prioritising proposals with the same final score?

 This criterion is applied by calculating how many Member States (MS) and Associated Countries (AC) are represented in the consortium.
-Consortia with a larger number of MS and AC represented are assigned priority.
+Consortia with a larger number of MS and AC represented get priority.
 Associated partners not requesting funding are not taken into account.
-Member States or Associated Countries in which several members of the consortium are established are only counted once.
+Countries with several entities are only counted once.

-Examples:
+Example:

-- Consortium A with 2 German, 3 Spanish, 2 Estonian entities and 1 Tunisian entity: 4 Member States and Associated Countries represented - Consortium B with 1 Greek, 3 Norwegian, 1 Lithuanian, 1 Swiss and 1 US entity: 3 Member States and Associated Countries represented
+- Consortium A with 2 German, 3 Spanish, 2 Estonian and 1 Tunisian entities: 4 Member States and Associated Countries represented. - Consortium B with 1 Greek, 3 Norwegian, 1 Lithuanian, 1 Swiss and 1 US entity: 3 Member States and Associated Countries represented.